nus-cs2103-AY1617S1/addressbook-level4/src/test/data/ManualTesting/testScript.md

 1. Type `help`
 2. Press <kbd>ESC</kbd>
+3. Press <kbd>Ctrl H</kbd>
+4. Press <kbd>Ctrl H</kbd>

 ####Result:
-1. A help window appears with in a table style, listing out all the command available, together with the command description and format.
+1. A help window appears in a table style, listing out all the command available, together with the command description and format.
 2. Agendum exits the help window.
+3. The help window will appear.
+4. Agendum exits the help window.

 ## Date Time Formats